The term “geriatric syndrome” characterizes common health conditions occurring in older adults affecting functionality and quality of life.

-The concept of geriatric syndromes remains poorly defined.
-These syndromes do not fit into a specific disease category and are caused by multiple not fully understood factors.
+These syndromes do not fit into a specific disease category and are caused by multiple poorly understood factors.

 Because of the numerous factors influencing geriatric syndromes, a combination of treatment strategies may be used to manage and reduce the risk of these syndromes.
-It is essential to know that most of these conditions are expected with the aging process.

 However, there are many things a person can do to prevent, manage, and possibly cure geriatric syndromes to improve quality of life.